 2. The SPAC goes to market

 Once the SPAC has completed its IPO process, it becomes available for purchase on public stock exchanges under its own ticker symbol.
-It’s at this time that public investors can start buying in.
+It’s at this time that public investors in Australia can start buying in.
 Investor proceeds from the IPO are held in a trust or escrow account.

 Most SPACs trade at $US 10 per share, with the general assumption that once the target company is acquired and goes public, share prices will rise.